ricardoprins/stockinator/README.md

 - Also checkout the code of conduct [CODE_OF_CONDUCT.md](https://github.com/ricardoprins/stockinator/blob/master/CODE_OF_CONDUCT.md).🤝
 ## Contact info 📞
 Feel free to reach out for suggestions and contributions!
 If you want to talk to me, don't hesitate to reach out: ricardoprins@gmail.com

+## Discord server
+For easier interaction with all the developers involved in the project, [join us at our Discord server!](https://discord.gg/8qKxzHgP7C)